The most common arguments against ethical fashion and why they’re BS

 Image via David Jones

-Boycotting fast fashion isn’t boycotting fashion altogether; we’re still inputting into the economy, but doing so in a thoughtful way that will show the rest of the world what we want the future of fashion to look like.
+Boycotting fast fashion isn’t boycotting fashion altogether; we’re still contributing to the economy, but in a thoughtful way that shows the rest of the world what we want the future of fashion to look like.

-Recently, I dug into this common rebuttal, and discussed if boycotting fast fashion companies is really the solution.
-I concluded that a great way to make change, and make sure people aren’t put out of jobs when they desperately need them, is to encourage larger brands to make the switch.
-This way, there is less hurt in an economy who need sweatshops to survive.
+Recently, I dug into this common rebuttal and discussed whether boycotting fast fashion companies is really the solution.
+I concluded that a great way to drive change and ensure people aren’t put out of work when they desperately need jobs is to encourage larger brands to make the switch.
+This way, there is less hurt in an economy that needs sweatshops to survive.

 ACTION: Email your favourite mainstream fashion companies, and ask them questions.
 Where are your clothes are made?
 What steps are you taking to improve your standards?

 I know it’s not this simple.
-The fashion industry will always be the mystical, complex industry that it is, but hopefully these points help to empower your discussions and steer your conversations positively.
+The fashion industry will always be the mystical, complex industry it is, but hopefully these points help empower your discussions and steer your conversations positively.

 Always remember your core values, let the opinions of the opposition grow your passion rather than stunt it, and stick to your guns; you’re not alone in this fashion revolution.